PUPIL PREMIUM (AND FREE SCHOOL MEALS)

 Review of 2019/20 to help improve attainment further this academic year:

-In 2019 our PP students improved their performance terms of their Progress 8 compared to the previous cohort from -0.72 to -0.52 accelerating the reduction between their performance and that of other students nationally.
-In the core basics measure of a good pass in both English and maths outcomes were broadly in line to 2018 (within 4%).
-At the 5+ threshold 5% more of the PP cohort achieved than in 2018.
-Improving outcomes in the basics is a key focus for the school as is reducing further all differences between the attainment and progress of PP students and other students within the school and nationally.
-The school recognises that for most progress measures the overall progress of Pupil Premium students is not yet good enough and funding is earmarked for further academic support, especially in English and maths.
+Improving outcomes in the basics is a key focus for the school, as is reducing further differences between the attainment and progress of PP students and other students within the school and nationally.
+The school recognises that for most progress measures, the overall progress of Pupil Premium students is not yet good enough and funding is earmarked for further academic support, especially in English and maths.

-In 2018 we recognised that the attendance of Pupil Premium students was below national averages as was persistent absence.
-We allocated significant resource and focus to address this and for 2019 PP attendance and PA were better than national average.
-We will continue to allocate additional funding next year to embed this improvement, knowing that good attendance is crucial in giving students the best chance to secure better attainment.
-We will continue to invest in a staff post to support PP specifically with their attendance.
+In 2018 we recognised that the attendance of Pupil Premium students was below national averages, as was persistent absence.
+We allocated significant resources and focus to address this and for 2019 PP attendance and PA were better than national average.
+We have continued to allocate additional funding in 2020 to embed this improvement, knowing that good attendance is crucial in giving students the best chance to secure better attainment.
+This year, we have continued, once again, to invest in a staff post to support PP specifically with their attendance.